stereotype441/language/working/enhanced-constructors/feature-specification.md

 `Object`, which doesn't have a supertype, and therefore can't have a super constructor.
-Keeping track of these exceptions is cumbersome, so for simplicitly, in this proposal, we simply consider the invocation of a super constructor to be a no-op; this way we can treat the built-in class `Object` as non-exceptional._
+Keeping track of these exceptions is cumbersome, so for simplicitly, in this proposal, we simply consider the invocation of a super constructor from the constructor of `Object` to be a no-op; this way we can treat the built-in class `Object` as non-exceptional._

 This allows the vast majority of constructor initializer lists to be rewritten as ordinary statements in the constructor body.
 For example, this constructor